wanderdust/SU/readme.md

 6. Run `python start.py` in `bot/` to start the bot.

-7. Run Furhat if you haven't done so yet.
+7. Run Furhat sdk if you haven't done so yet.
 In `localhost:8080/#/dashboard` add a new person by double clicking next to furhat.

-8. Run Quiz2 from IntelliJ.
+8. Run furhat from IntelliJ.

 # DEMO